dotnet/runtime/docs/design/features/byreflike-generics.md

 ## <a name="special_il_sequences"></a> Special IL Sequences

 The following are IL sequences involving the `box` instruction.
-They are used for common C# language constructs and shall continue to be valid, even with ByRefLike types, in cases where the result can be computed at JIT time and elided safely.
-These sequences must now be elided when the target type is ByRefLike.
+They are used for common C# language constructs and shall continue to be valid, even with ByRefLike types, in cases where the result can be computed at JIT compile time or interpretation and elided safely.
+These sequences **must** now be elided when the target type is ByRefLike.
 The conditions where each sequence is elided are described below and each condition will be added to the ECMA-335 addendum.

 `box` ; `unbox.any` &ndash; The box target type is equal to the unboxed target type.